 I was surprised though that the Thorens had better bass, because Garrard is reputed for bass.
 My host explained that the FR 64 does have more bass and dynamics as well, which could be accounting for part of that effect, and I later read on the web that the Schopper mods do increase the bass and resolution of the Thorens.

 After that, we changed the cartridge on the Thorens to the Audionote IO Gold.
 I did not think there was anything to choose between the AN IO and the Zyx, slightly different presentations.
 The Zyx had more bottom end on piano, easily audible on Richter playing Liszt concertos.
 But then AN gave a slight more top end, but don’t think it would compare to an Ortofon, Lyra, or Vdh on that front.

 Overall, I was really, really impressed by the Thorens Schopper 124 with the FR 64 and is my favorite giant killer Turntable.
-Of the TTs I have heard so far, I can think of only the Uber ones at Techdas or Thorens Reference level to really exceed performance at a much higher price.
+At similar price points you can look at Pint Triangle Anniversary and Sony 8000.
+A bit above, STS Motus II.
 Another thing that impressed me were the time intervals – the pauses so that each note plays out more, and so that you listen to the music between the notes.
 The owner previously also owned the Shindo 301 and prefers the Schopper.

 The price is 7k Euro from Schopper.
 Make sure you get the Power Supply, which is a key to the performance.

 As you can see, my Italian audio buddy Gianluigi has had some excellent TTs over the years, and has recently bought the Schopper.